Teichlab/celloline/README.md

 This is the same command without the genome fasta and gtf-file.
 Note that the genome will substitute /"./" with "_" so that chr9.fa becomes a genome called chr9_fa.

 It means: The pipeline will use the mapper *gmap* with the geome called *chr9_fa* with the configuration file */home/ubuntu/projects/example/config.tx*, quantification tool *htseq-count* using the *example* project and the GNU parallel job-handler (*aws*) requiring 10 mb of RAM free before starting new jobs on the server and allows for using 2 cpus for each job.

+You will find your statistics, mapped files and counts in the specified temp directory.

 ## The AMI is structured as follows:
 The configuration-file that you provide on runing the pipeline determine where the pipline will look for and also store files.
 It will be neccesary to attach more storage to the instance, when using full size files.
 For this purpose the setting of these directories in the top if th config is handy.
 Alternatively symbolic links can be used to achieve the same.
 In order to learn how to attach storage to the instance [EBS](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-attaching-volume.html)